 Unfortunately, the German chamomile plant is frequently treated with the toxic defoliant Agent Orange, which was used during the Vietnam War, to harvest its flowers easily.
 Residues of this potentially dangerous substance can oftentimes still be traced in the German chamomile oil.
 This is why I recommend buying from reputable suppliers who uses only organic raw materials in the production of their essential oils.

-Because of German chamomile oil’s coumarin constituents, I also advise against taking it orally if you are taking anticoagulant drugs or blood thinners like warfarin as it may only interfere with your current therapy.
+Because of German chamomile oil's coumarin constituents, I also advise against taking it orally if you are taking anticoagulant drugs or blood thinners like warfarin, as it may interfere with your current therapy.

 Side Effects of German Chamomile Oil

-Never use German chamomile oil during pregnancy as it may induce menstruation and/or premature labor due to its emmenagogue and uterotonic side effects.6
+Never use German chamomile oil during pregnancy as it may induce menstruation and/or premature labor due to its emmenagogue and uterotonic side effects.7

 Although there are no existing cases of allergic reactions or hypersensitivity linked to the proper use of German chamomile oil, I still suggest avoiding this essential oil if you have a known allergy to any plant from the Asteraceae or Compositae family to prevent any untoward reactions.